Ronaldmtt/NovogitBurlamaqui/replit.md

 ### System Design Choices

 *   **Modular Application Structure:** Uses Flask's Blueprint pattern for scalability and maintainability.
-*   **Database Design:** Uses SQLite for development and PostgreSQL for production, with a user model linked to a comprehensive process model in a one-to-many relationship, including cascade deletes and tracking of secondary interested parties.
+*   **Database Design:** Uses PostgreSQL (Neon) for both development and production, with a user model linked to a comprehensive process model in a one-to-many relationship, including cascade deletes and tracking of secondary interested parties.
 *   **Authentication & Authorization:** Implements role-based access control, secure password hashing, and protected routes.
 *   **File Management:** Supports secure PDF document uploads with increased size limits and configurable storage.
 *   **Configuration:** Environment-based configuration with sensible defaults.